 Immediate, throbbing pain

-Difficulty in walking or bearing weight
+Difficulty or pain with walking or bearing weight

 When to see a doctor

-See a doctor if there is obvious deformity, if the pain and swelling don't get better with self-care, or if the pain and swelling gets worse over time.
+See a doctor if there is obvious deformity, if the pain and swelling don't get better with self-care, or if the pain and swelling get worse over time.
 Also, see a doctor if the injury interferes with walking.